DOI-USGS/ds-pipelines-targets-2-course/responses/12-visualize-pipeline.md

 #### tar_manifest()

 Another useful technique for examining your pipeline connections is to use `tar_manifest()`, which returns a data.frame of information about the targets.
-While visual examination is convenient, sometimes it is useful to have programmatic access to your target names.
-Below is the table that is returned from `tar_manifest()` (remember that yours might be slightly different because it won't incldue the two new files).
+While visual examination gives a complete overview, sometimes it is also useful to have programmatic access to your target names.
+Below is the table that is returned from `tar_manifest()` (remember that yours might be slightly different because it won't include the two new files).

 ```r
 tar_manifest()